greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="port"></a>port

 The database listener port for a Greenplum instance.
-The master and each segment has its own port.
+The coordinator and each segment has its own port.
 Port numbers for the Greenplum system must also be changed in the `gp_segment_configuration` catalog.
 You must shut down your Greenplum Database system before changing port numbers.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|